justinethier/husk-scheme/docs/Continuations.markdown

 We have already seen that a Scheme continuation may be captured at any point within an expression.
 But in the above code, `eval` is always called twice - once when computing `result` and again after `result` is inspected.
 What would happen if that first `eval` called into another continuation?
 Eventually, once the continuation finished executing, the code would return and control would *incorrectly* pass to one of the second `eval`'s.
 Oops!

-Consider the same code written using CPS:
+Consider the same code rewritten using CPS:

     eval env cont (List [Atom "if", pred, conseq, alt]) = do eval env (makeCPS env cont cps) pred where cps e c result _ = case (result) of
                 Bool False -> eval e c alt
                 _ -> eval e c conseq

 Here we use the `makeCPS` helper function to pack `cps` into a continuation object that is passed to `eval`.
 When the evaluator is ready it will call back into `cps`.
-But, because `cps` is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!
+But, because `cps` is being passing in as a function, the interpreter also has the freedom to skip `cps` and call into another function.

+Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
+They will not be transformed into Haskell functions - at least not by the interpreter - so how do we handle them?

+Husk stores the body of a Scheme function as a list of `LispVal` objects.
+Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
+We can take the remaining code and pack it up into a continuation object that can be executed later on by the interpreter.
+Let's walk through each part of the implementation to get an understanding of how it all fits together.

 ## Implementation
 In order to transform the husk evaluator into CPS, a new `cont` (continuation) parameter had to be added to `eval`, and threaded through each call.
 This was a time consuming change as there were perhaps a hundred calls to `eval` within the core husk code, but each change by itself was straightforward.

-Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
-Surely they will not be transformed into Haskell functions - so how do we handle them?

-In order to support Scheme functions, an early husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
-Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
-This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated as well.
-Although this complicates the implementation somewhat, both approaches still use CPS - just in the Scheme case, you can think of each expression within the function as being its own continuation.
-This should make more sense when we get to that section of the code.

-Let's walk through each part of the implementation to get an understanding of how it all fits together.

 ###Data types
 The following container allows us to pass around either Scheme or Haskell code: